-Crochet elephant lovey free pattern instructions are below for making a small baby security blanket with a gray elephant head, floppy ears, short trunk, little arms, and a simple cream blanket base.
-This pattern is beginner-friendly, giftable, and designed so the finished lovey matches the photos on the page instead of leaving you guessing where each piece should go.
+Crochet elephant lovey free pattern instructions are below for making a small baby security blanket with a gray elephant head, floppy ears, a tapered trunk, little arms, and a simple cream blanket base.
+The project uses basic crochet stitches along with continuous amigurumi rounds, shaping, embroidery, stuffing, and sewn assembly.
+The reference photos show the intended general proportions, but finished size and appearance will vary with yarn, tension, stuffing, blocking, and placement.

 Pick Another Baby Lovey Pattern